Liz Smith (politician)

 Before entering parliament, Smith was a schoolteacher and political researcher, as well as an amateur sportswoman, representing the Scottish women's cricket team.
 She was first elected in 2007 and re-elected in 2011 and 2016, having earlier stood unsuccessfully for the Parliament of the United Kingdom at the 2001 general election in the Perth constituency, where she missed out to the SNP by just 48 votes.
 She stood as a constituency candidate in the Perth constituency at the Scottish Parliament in 2007 and again in the newly established Perthshire South and Kinross-shire constituency in both 2011 and 2016, missing out by 1,422 votes in 2016.
-Smith served as Shadow Cabinet Secretary for Education and Skills from 2016 to 2020 and as Shadow Cabinet Secretary for Environment, Climate Change and Land Reform from 2020 to 2021.
+Smith served as Shadow Cabinet Secretary for Education and Skills from 2016 to 2020, after which she became Chief Whip, then served as Shadow Cabinet Secretary for Environment, Climate Change and Land Reform from 2020 to 2021 and Shadow Cabinet Secretary for Finance and Local Government until 2024.